thoughtspot/thoughtspot.github.io/_release/notes.md

 <p>Connections for remote files support several new <a href="{{ site.baseurl }}/data-integrate/dataflow/dataflow-files-sync.html#file-format">file formats</a>; in addition to  <em>Delimited</em>, we have support for <em>Parquet</em>, <em>JSON</em> <span class="label label-beta">New</span>, <em>LDJSON</em> <span class="label label-beta">New</span>, and <em>ORC</em> <span class="label label-beta">New</span>.
 </p>

+<p>The DataFlow Home dashboard now shows both the historical and upcoming syncing information.
+It also supports search by table name.
+See <a href="{{ site.baseurl }}/data-integrate/dataflow/dataflow-home.html">DataFlow home</a>.</p>

 </dd>

 </dlentry>